XioZ/wisdom-mobile/README.md

 # wisdom-mobile

-follow commands provided by Angular and Ionic lecturers to install these two frameworks' packages when you finish, run ionic serve --lab to view it in your browser
+follow commands provided by Angular and Ionic lectures to install these two frameworks' packages <br/>

+when you finish, run `npm install` and `ionic serve --lab` inside the project to view it in your browser